Christian-Kristine-Kan-Scott/nlp_project/README.md

 ## Recommendations
+- Don't use model yet

+## Next steps
 - Scrape more data to build a more accurate model

-## Next steps
+- Use additional features using README length and number of unique words